slowernews/wisdom-tldr/chapters/chapter_3_action.md

 However unpredictability can work against you: if you are in a subordinate position, it reduces [trust]().

 <!--
-> *'Teach no one your tricks or they will be used against you.'*
+Teach no one your tricks or they will be used against you.
 -->